allegory-software/x-widgets/README.md

 # X-Widgets

-This project was the UI library of the [allegory-sdk] and contains a set of high-performance model-driven mostly DOM-based web components written from scratch in JavaScript.
+This project was the UI library of [allegory-sdk] and contains a set of high-performance model-driven mostly DOM-based web components written from scratch in JavaScript.

-In the summer of 2023, we pivoted to a canvas-drawn IMGUI library called [canvas-ui] for the Allegory SDK and stopped developing this.
+In the summer of 2023, we pivoted to a canvas-drawn IMGUI library called [canvas-ui] for the SDK and stopped developing this, after more than one man-year of effort put into it.
 This project was still in alpha when it was abandoned, although in an advanced state of development.
 Check out the [demo] to get a quick feel for what works and what the features are.

 [allegory-sdk]: https://github.com/allegory-software/allegory-sdk
 [canvas-ui]:    https://github.com/allegory-software/canvas-ui